everton-dk9/learn-git-github/README.md

 If you want more details about the commands and the content on this notes go to the official series on dev community and support Goran.

-Along the way I .
-I will let the links here as well.
+While I was following the tutorial i faced some local challenges with git and end up learning some other commands, reading other articles and tutorials aside the specific git series that i mentioned earlier.
+So, i want to add them here too and expand even more this notes.

-While I was following the tutorial i faced some local challenges with git and end up learning some other commands, reading other articles and tutorials, aside the specific git series that i mentioned earlier.
-So, i want to add them here too and expend even more this notes.
+Another thing to mention is that these notes are based on my learning and are used as a quick reference, so it probably has many typos or even misundertanding of the concepts.

 git version used while writing this notes:
 ```